Get ready For Pest Control

 What to do After Treatment

-Once treated you can usually re-enter the property or treated areas after a few hours.
+Once treated you can usually re-enter the property or treated areas after a few hours or a period of time specified by the pest controller.

 Re-entry times can vary though, depending on the pesticide used and we will advise on this at time of treatment.